Hi, I’m Hannah!

 My creative work centers around the bittersweet beauty of forgotten places, the experiences of women, the process of religious deconstruction and reconstruction, and the significance of small stories.

-Recently, I’ve celebrated the publication of my debut novel, And It All Came Tumbling Down, from The Watershed Journal Literary Group.
-This novel, set among the ghost towns of the PA Wilds, explores a character’s grief after great loss, her reckoning with the place and faith of her ancestors, and her process of forging a new identity despite the haunting of the past.
+This story, set among the ghost towns of the PA Wilds, explores a character’s grief after great loss, her reckoning with the place and faith of her ancestors, and her process of forging a new identity despite the haunting of the past.
 For more information, click here!

 Publications and Small Stories